SolarityVR/NFT-Manager/README.md

 # Solarity

  <h3> 1.Passport Mint</h3>
+   A non transferable NFT with dynamic metadata to aggregate your web3 and web2 identities.
+It is:<br>

-   - Mintable
+   - Mintable <br>
      Using Metaplex contract for nft mint.
-   - Mutable
+   - Mutable<br>
    	 Customized Metaplex metadata structure.
    	 The user can update the metadata and it can be synced with database real-time.
-   - Non-transferable
+   - Non-transferable<br>
    	 The Token Manager program is compatible with the Solana NFTs, including all Metaplex master editions and editions.
    	 To initialize a token-manager, the issuer must be owner of the NFT mint being issued.
    	 The user need to create token manager account using NFT publickey.<br>